 Assets Held For Sale, net and Discontinued Operations - The Company determines to classify a property as held for sale once management has the authority to approve and commits to a plan to sell the property, the property is available for immediate sale, there is an active program to locate a buyer, the sale of the property is probable and the transfer of the property is expected to occur within one year.
 Upon the determination to classify a property as held for sale, the Company ceases recording further depreciation and amortization relating to the associated assets and those assets are measured at the lower of its carrying amount or fair value less disposition costs and are presented separately in the consolidated balance sheets for all periods presented.
-In addition, the Company classifies assets held for sale as discontinued operations if the disposal represents a strategic shift that has (or will have) a major effect on the Company's operations and financial results.
+In addition, the Company classifies assets held for sale as discontinued operations and financial results.
 For any disposal(s) qualifying as discontinued operations, the Company allocates interest expense and loan cost amortization that directly relates to either: (1) expense on mortgages and other notes payable collateralized by properties classified as discontinued operations; or (2) expense on the Company's Credit Facilities, which is allocated based on the value of the properties that are classified as discontinued operations since these properties are included in the Credit Facilities' unencumbered pool of assets and the related indebtedness is required to be repaid upon sale of the properties.